Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Privacy terminology is as described in Section 3 of [@!RFC6973].

 DNS terminology is as described in [@?I-D.ietf-dnsop-terminology-bis] with one
-modification: we use the definition of Privacy-enabling DNS server taken from [@RFC8310]:

-* Privacy-enabling DNS server: A DNS server (most likely a full-service resolver) that implements DNS-over-TLS [@RFC7858], and may optionally implement DNS-over-DTLS [@RFC8094].
-The server should also offer at least one of the credentials described in Section 8 and implement the (D)TLS profile described in Section 9.
+modification: we restate the clause in the original definition of Privacy-enabling DNS server in [@RFC8310] to include the requirement that a DNS over (D)TLS server should also offer at least one of the credentials described in Section 8 and implement the (D)TLS profile described in Section 9 of [@RFC8310].

-  TODO: Update the definition of Privacy-enabling DNS server in [@!I-D.ietf-dnsop-terminology-bis] to be complete and also include DoH, then reference that here.
+Other Terms:

 * DPPPS: DNS Privacy Policy and Practice Statement, see (#dns-privacy-policy-and-practice-statement).